SimonKvantdator/SoME1/readme.md

-Git repo for 3Blue1Brown Summer of Math Exposition 2021.
+Git repo for my entry in 3Blue1Brown Summer of Math Exposition 2021.